 There are some things over which we have no real control and others that we can do something about.
 By determining which of these two circles is the focus of most of our time and energy, we can discover much about the degree of our proactivity.

-Proactive people focus their efforts in the Circle of Influence.
+Proactive people focus their efforts on the Circle of Influence.
 They work on the things they can do something about.
-The nature of their energy is positive, enlarging and magnifying, causing their Circle of Influence to increase.
+The nature of their energy is positive, enlarging, and magnifying, causing their Circle of Influence to increase.

 Habit 2: Begin With The End In Mind

 Covey calls this the habit of personal leadership—leading oneself that is; towards what you consider your aims.
 By developing the habit of concentrating on relevant activities you will build a platform to avoid distractions and become more productive and successful.

 What lies behind us and what lies before us

 What It Means To "Begin With The End In Mind"

 Begin with the end in mind is to begin today with the image, picture, or paradigm of the end of your life as your frame of reference or the criterion by which everything else is examined.
 Each part of your life—today's behavior, tomorrow's behavior, next week's behavior, next month's behavior—can be examined in the context of the whole, of what matters most to you.
 By keeping that end clearly in mind, you can make certain that whatever you do on any particular day does not violate the criteria you have defined as supremely important, and that each day of your life contributes in a meaningful way to the vision you have of your life as a whole.

 To begin with the end in mind means to start with a clear understanding of your destination.
 It means to know where you're going so that you better understand where you are now and so that the steps you take are always in the right direction.

 Covey calls this the habit of personal management.
 This is about organizing and implementing activities in line with the aims established in habit 2.
 Covey says that habit 2 is the first or mental creation; habit 3 is the second or physical creation.